 September – November: The adult penguins being to return to the colony, the penguins that did not have a chick in the previous year can return earlier in the season.

-April – August: By April this year’s chicks will be nearing their full size and they will stay on land with most Adults will go to sea for the winter.
+April – August: By April, this year’s chicks will be nearing their full size, and they will stay on land while most Adults will go to sea for the winter.